allwefantasy/spark-adhoc-kafka/README.md

 # Spark AdHoc Kafka Datasource

-This is a datasource implementation for quick querying Kafka with Spark.
-It's very quick if you just filter data.
+This is a datasource implementation for quick query in Kafka with Spark.
+You can control the parallelism of data fetching from kafka, and is not limited by the original size of kafka partitions.
+It is useful especially when you just want to filter some data from kafka sometimes and it's not a daily job.
+It saves you a lot of time since the traditional way is consuming kafka and write the data to HDFS/ES first.

 ## Requirements